TsekNet/website/about.md

 Learning is my biggest motivator.
 {:.faded}

-Windows Systems Administrator with an unhealthy addiction to automation and [SRE](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) practices.
+SRE with an unhealthy addiction to automation.

 With over five years of experience in IT, my primary areas of focus are PowerShell, Python, automation, CI/CD, infrastructure as code,